-What to Do About Buying A Counterfeit Item on eBay
+What to Do When You Buy a Counterfeit Item on eBay

 Counterfeit goods also called knockoffs, replicas, imitations, fakes, and "designer inspired" items are not allowed on eBay in any way, shape, or form.
 But that doesn't mean they aren't there.
 In fact, counterfeit items are present on eBay in droves, mostly because sellers don't know any better.
 Regardless of the name you use to identify counterfeit goods, they’re becoming more and more commonplace on the internet, and not just on eBay.
 Counterfeit goods can be found on the street, on eBay, thrift stores, Facebook groups, Craigslist, garage sales, church sales, and consignment shops.

 Why is it Wrong to Sell Counterfeit Items?

 Nobody is getting hurt, right?
 Well, maybe not directly but the counterfeit industry fuels other underground and illegal activities including prostitution, human trafficking, weapons, child labor, gangs, and street drugs.
 When you buy a counterfeit item, you are supporting all kinds of illegal activities. eBay does not want to be involved in this market.

 According to ShareAmerica, the U.S. Department of State’s platform:

 Counterfeit goods pretend to be the real thing.
 They use the exact same brand or trademark logo or signature symbol, like the Nike swoosh, or the Coach logo.
 They are intentionally trying to make the buyer believe the item is authentic.

 Knockoffs imitate the look of an item but don't steal the exact logo or symbol to deliberately deceive the buyer.
 Examples could be a Target brand made to look similar to a leading mall brand of clothing.
 Not exact, but close to the more expensive brand it is copying.

 How Do Fakes End Up on eBay?

 eBay is saturated with counterfeit goods for a few reasons: